How To Grow A Lemon Tree Indoors

 Remove the pulp from the surface of the seed by simply rubbing it clean with a paper towel.

-Step # 3.
-Plant the Seed
+3. Plant The Seed

 Dig a hole with your trowel about half an inch deep in the center of the pot.
 Place the seed into the hole and cover it with soil.